RedEarthBlueSky/ListItems/README.md

 # ListItems

-Display items from a json file in a list component
+In this simple Component, I am going to display several items in a list component from a predefined JSON file with some data.
+I will upload the file using a simple require to render each item with a basic layout.